All parcels that have a balance due from spring of the prior year (or before) are tentatively scheduled for tax sale.

 Upcoming Tax Sales

-When the tax sale has been scheduled for Jackson County interested individuals may use the SRI website to view the list of properties eligible for tax sale.
+Interested individuals may use the SRI website to view the list of properties eligible for tax sale.
 The tax sale is held in the lobby of County Courthouse in Brownstown.
 Bidders may register prior to the start of the sale on the SRI website.
 On the website they may also find a lien buyer handout, glossary of terms, advertising information, and other similar instructions.